Blue Water Bridge: Description

 The original span is a cantilever truss bridge with a total length of 6,178 ft and a main span of 871 ft.
 The second, newer span is a continuous bowstring arch bridge with a total length of 6,109 ft and a main span of 922 ft.

 The Blue Water Bridges are jointly owned and maintained by Canada and the United States: Federal Bridge Corporation, a Crown corporation of the Government of Canada, is in charge of the Canadian side, while the Michigan Department of Transportation (MDOT) is in charge of the US side.
 A toll is charged to cross the bridges, which is used to pay for maintenance and operations.

 Together, the two bridges connect Chicago and the Midwestern United States with Toronto and the Northeastern United States, one of the four shortest routes of land travel between the US Midwest and Northeast.
 They are the second-busiest commercial crossing on the Canada–United States border, after the Ambassador Bridge at Detroit-Windsor, and the fourth-busiest overall international crossing in Ontario in terms of total number of vehicles at 4.7 million annually as of 2011.
-In Canada, they are the third-busiest bridges after the Champlain Bridge in Montreal and the Ambassador Bridge.
+In Canada, they are the third-busiest bridges after the Samuel-De Champlain Bridge in Montreal and the Ambassador Bridge.

 The Port Huron–Sarnia Border Crossing connects the cities of Port Huron, Michigan, and Point Edward, Ontario, at the Blue Water Bridge.
 Both the US and Canada border stations are open 24 hours per day.
 The US Customs and Border Protection upgraded its inspection facilities in 2011, and Canada Border Services Agency upgraded its facilities in 2012.
 In 2017, inspectors at Port Huron processed 1,579,646 cars and 826,288 trucks.